 - In The Burning Realm, a werewolf needs to convince some pirates that she's a powerful sorceress, and does so by transforming her hands and features just enough to make herself look bestial and terrifying.
 She then reverses the effect (with difficulty), because if she turns all the way into a wolf, she'll be in a recognizable shape and thus less frightening.

-- Daine from The Immortals can partially or fully change into any animal as part of her powers.
-Notably, when she's pregnant, she's forced to constantly shift the shape of her lower body, so that the fetus, which has inherited the powers, doesn't rip though it somehow.
+- Tortall Universe : Daine from The Immortals can partially or fully change into any animal as part of her powers.
+Notably, when she's pregnant, she's forced to constantly shift the shape of her lower body, so that the fetus, which has inherited the powers, doesn't rip though it.

 - In the two-part episode "Prometheus" of The Incredible Hulk, Banner stopped halfway through his transformation.
-He had some of Banner's personality but much less knowledge, like it was hard for him to think, and he was stronger than Banner but not as strong as Hulk.
+He had some of Banner's personality but much less knowledge, and he was stronger than Banner but not as strong as Hulk.
 He had his green eyes, but not green skin.
 It wasn't voluntary, however; it was caused by a nearby meteor emitting a high concentration of gamma rays, and not letting him revert fully to normal.

-- In the Buffy the Vampire Slayer episode "Fear Itself", everyone celebrating Halloween inside a Haunted House is forced to live out their worst fear.
+- In the Buffy the Vampire Slayer episode "Fear Itself", everyone is celebrating Halloween inside a Haunted House when they are forced to live out their worst fears.
 Oz, a werewolf, inexplicably starts to change and gets stuck halfway between man and wolf.
 He ends up huddled in a bathtub, scared out of his mind and muttering a hopeless Survival Mantra that he's not going to change.

 - In the first episode of Being Human series 4 George manages to trick his body into thinking it's full moon in order to rescue his daughter from vampires.
 He changes to somewhere between human and wolf, which greatly enhances his strength, but also allows him to remain somewhat in control.
 There is one drawback, though: while a complete transformation heals what it damages, a partial transformation does not.
 It's fatal.
 George dies of heart, kidney and liver failure just minutes later.